 - Numbness or tingling: These sensations might radiate into one or more fingers — usually the ring and little fingers.

-The symptoms of golfer’s elbow may look like other medical problems or conditions, so you should always check with a doctor for a diagnosis.
+The symptoms of golfer’s elbow may look like other medical problems or conditions, so you should always check with a doctor for a definative diagnosis.